 Required endpoints

-1. Registry identity — GET /openwebcomics/api/v1/version
+1. Registry info — GET /openwebcomics/api/v1/info

 {